 Every year, I donate a portion of the calendar profits to a Labrador Rescue group.
 I have chosen this year’s donation recipient Save A Lab Labrador Retriever Rescue that helps Labs in the Southeast and the Northeast regions of the United States.

 The calendar is now available for pre order with calendars to begin shipping in late September.
 Quantities are limited.
-To Purchase

 or click on Buy My Art in the navigation bar at the top of my website.

 This image makes me yearn to be at a beach house right on the ocean with my yellow boy Hopper chilling out under foot, the sun is shining bright and I have a good book in hand.